Choose the perfect holiday letting

 Best holiday rental deals in York

-Search through 2,196 holiday rentals available in York and discover a great home for your holidays.
-By comparing these holiday rentals, HomeToGo features the best deals and the highest rated accommodation options in York.
+Compare 3,205 holiday rentals available in York and discover a great home for your holidays.
+By comparing these different offers, HomeToGo features the best deals and the highest rated accommodation options in York.

 Recommended holiday lettings in York

-Rent a holiday apartment, home or cottage in York: from £17 per night
+Rent a holiday home, apartment or cottage in York from just £42 per night

 Popular holiday rental amenities in York

-Discover England's storied history with your York accommodation
+Discover England's storied history with your perfect York holiday home

 Weather in York

 Like everywhere in England, you never know quite what you’re going to get from the weather in York.
 At any point in the year it’s not uncommon for the weather to go from sunny to rainy and back again in a single day.
-Generally speaking, you can expect the weather to correspond with their seasons; ice and fog during winter, damp autumns, pleasant springs, and warm summers.
-Of course, you’ll want to ensure your York holiday home is well stocked with umbrellas and waterproof clothing just in case.
+Generally speaking, you can expect ice and fog during winter, damp autumns, pleasant springs, and warm summers.
+Of course, you’ll want to bring plenty of umbrellas and waterproof clothing to your York holiday letting just in case.

-The best way to get a sense of York is by putting on some comfortable shoes and leaving your York holiday home to go for a walk around the city’s historic streets.
-It won’t be long until you find something that draws your attention.
-Once your interest has been piqued, it’s time to visit some of the must-visit attractions the city offers those with a holiday letting in York.
+The best way to get a sense of York's unique atmosphere is to explore it at your own pace - step out of your York holiday cottage and go for a wander around the city’s historic streets.
+It won’t be long until you find something that draws your attention!
+Once your interest has been piqued, it’s time to visit some of the must-visit attractions the city offers.

-The city’s best attraction is also one of the best in the country.
+The city’s most famous attraction is also one of the best in the country.
 York Minster was built between 1230 and 1472 and is one of Europe’s largest Gothic cathedrals.
-It’s not difficult to find the cathedral - it is huge.
+It’s not difficult to find the cathedral - it's huge!
 Spend some time exploring the interior of the building before heading up the central tower for the best view in the city.
 If you have the opportunity to see one of the performances that take place in the cathedral, seize it - you won’t regret it.

 Elsewhere, there are plenty of other ways to explore York’s fascinating history.
-At Clifford’s Tower, you can travel back more than 800 years to see what was classed as a tower fortress during medieval times.
+At Clifford’s Tower, you can travel back more than 800 years to see a mediaeval tower fortress.
 It’s named, somewhat cruelly, after Roger de Clifford II, who was hanged for treason against King Edward II in 1322.
 The tower also offers great views over the city and beyond.

 Events and festivals in York

-York hosts many events throughout the year.
-These are diverse, covering a wide range of interests.
+York hosts many events throughout the year, covering a wide range of interests.
 With any luck, there’ll be something that appeals to you, and is located close to your York holiday letting .